sgryschuk/SGNavigationProgress/README.md

 SGNavigationProgress
 ====================

-A category for showing a Messages like progress view on a UINavigationBar
+A category for showing a Safari-like progress view on a UINavigationBar

 ![SGNavigationProgress](https://raw.github.com/sgryschuk/SGNavigationProgress/master/ScreenShot.png)